open-ch/mini-magic/benchmarks/libmagic/README.md

 # Benchmarking libmagic with minimal magic files

-To assess the performance improvement gained by using a minimal magic file, we created the benchmark `main_with_bench.c`.
-This benchmark measures the time needed to find the MIME type of the file `test.pdf` with a given compiled magic file.
+To assess the performance improvement gained by using a minimal magic file, we created the benchmark `main.c`.
+This benchmark measures the time needed to find the MIME type of a file with a given compiled magic file.

 ## Usage